FriendsOfREDAXO/redaxo-mit-docker/README.md

 ### What is it all about?

 Virtualization!
-Docker runs various __applications in containers__, eg. For example, a database, a web server and, in our case, a REDAXO.
+Docker runs various __applications in containers__, e.g. a database, a web server and in our case REDAXO as well.
 These containers run on your system and use its resources, but still run completely isolated.
-Unlike virtual machines (VMs) that run entire operating systems - such as: For example, Windows on a Mac to test websites in Internet Explorer or make tax returns - Docker containers are very small and performant!
-You can easily start many containers on a system.
+Unlike virtual machines (VMs) that run complete operating systems—such as Windows on a Mac to test websites in Internet Explorer or do german tax returns—Docker containers are very small and performant!
+You can easily start multiple containers on one system.

 We use Docker in this project to assemble a development environment in which we can run REDAXO by using different containers: one container contains the database, another the Apache web server with PHP.
 Your local development environment, which you have previously set up on your system - perhaps with the help of tools such as XAMPP (Windows) or MAMP (Mac) - is thus unnecessary, because it is now provided by Docker container.
 And that brings many advantages with it, of which only these are relevant for us: